Category Archives: News

 5. Longer useable oil life

-6. Lower daily cost than the other filter pad with powder (over $1.00 per day less), and competitive with the DE impregnated paper (2 sheets used daily)
+6. Lower daily cost than the other filter pad with adsorbent powder (over $1.00 per day less), and competitive with the DE impregnated paper (2 sheets used daily)

 And, what may be most important to restaurant operators and their employees was an observation by the company’s team members that “Filtering is much faster and easier.”
 Finally, it is a fact of life that any technology that restaurant employees feel is easier and faster to use will, in fact, increase the chances that it is not only used, but will be used properly.